Duchesses Kate & Meghan Won’t Be Sporting Matching Baby Bumps Anytime Soon

 “Kate and Meghan bonded over the men they married.
 Now they’re bonding over being pregnant together… While the pregnancies are the subject of plenty of palace buzz, the duchesses have only shared their news with a small group of friends and family.”

-Now at this point it bears noting that either of both of the Duchesses could be pregnant, but they’re almost certainly not, for reasons you’ll read below.
+Now at this point it bears noting that both of the Duchesses could be pregnant, but they’re almost certainly not, for reasons you’ll read below.
 It’s not outside the realm of possibility that one or the other or both may have a bun, or buns, in the oven, and that Kensington Palace is keeping mum (so to speak).
 But…

 Meghan and Prince Harry were spotted in Dublin this week having a meal at a pub, and Meghan was drinking Guinness.
 It’s all but certain that the Duchess of Sussex is fully aware that pregnant women shouldn’t drink.
 And as for Kate, the ink is barely dry on Prince Louis’ birth certificate, and her history of pregnancies demonstrates that she likes to space them out a bit more.
 Also, she’s already had three.
 As People reports, that in itself is something of a shocking break from Royal tradition (“an heir and a spare,” as the old saying goes).
 A fourth would lead to so much gasping and pearl-clutching around the Realm that there would be a rift in the space-time continuum.